AI

 At the state level, NYDFS requirements in New York are currently enforced and demand active demonstration that AI systems don't proxy for protected classes, comprehensive governance approval processes, detailed documentation standards, and third-party vendor management with contractual rights to inspect algorithms.

-Looking ahead, Colorado's ECDIS becomes effective October 15, 2025, extending AI requirements to commercial P&C insurance with mandatory discrimination testing, model documentation standards, and governance committee structures.
+Colorado's ECDIS is now in effect, extending AI requirements to commercial P&C insurance with mandatory discrimination testing, model documentation standards, and governance committee structures.

 Market adoption of agentic AI in insurance underwriting